Arch within Arch

 Posted on Categories image, researchTags , , , , ,

-Granted Calendar is not calendar.
+Granted Calendar is not a calendar.
 Calendar tells people today is Friday, April has 30 days and 5th is Saturday.
 Granted Calendar goes deeper, unveiling the underlying patterns of time that nobody has ever seen.
 These hidden messages could possibly assist you on study, career, thinking, relationship, and almost any human activity.
 In a word, smart people follow Granted Calendar.

-Granted Calendar granted us to do trend-watching of any given week, month, and year.
+Granted Calendar grants us to do trend-watching of any given week, month, and year.
 From January to May of 2017, we have tried to predict what would happen in each month by looking carefully at Granted Calendar.
-Continue reading Monthly Trend-watching by Granted Calendar

 Rooming a Space

-Posted on Categories objectTags , , , , , , , , ,
+Posted on Categories object, researchTags , , , , , , , ,

 Continue reading Rooming a Space